bencao/terminal-clock/README.md

 2. can be used as a simple command such as `clock`
 3. support 12-hour clock if called with flag `—-mode 12h`

 With the above requirements, it is possible to build a program directly to handle them, but a more cost effective way is to use a “commander” library.
-For Node.js, the package is [commander  -  npm](https://www.npmjs.com/package/commander).
+For Node.js, the package is [commander](https://www.npmjs.com/package/commander).
 Many other languages have similar commander library available.

 With commander, you can easily define command option like this: